aakkii/CarND-Advanced-Lane-Lines/writeup_template.md

 I used a combination of color and gradient thresholds to generate a binary image.
 I have tried Gradient Threshold, Magnitude of Threshold, Direction of Gradient and combination of all three.
 Output of each of this function is avialable in 8th code cell, 10th code cell, 12th code cell and 14th code cell respectively.

-For color transfor I have extracted S-Channel from HLS.
+For color transform I have extracted S-Channel from HLS.
 Output of S-Channel is displayed in 16th code cell.

 In my final piple line I used combined binrary of L-Channel, S-Channel and Gradient Threshold.